soar-telescope/goodman_pipeline/docs/usage.rst

 .. _`usage`:

 Usage
 #####

-The |pipeline full name| is designed to be simple to use, however help is always necessary.
+The |pipeline full name| is designed to be simple to use, however simple does not always is the best case for everyone, thus he |pipeline name| is also flexible.

 Getting Help.
   This manual is intended to be the prefered method to get help.
 However the quickest option is using ``-h`` or ``--help``